 This configuration screen, once again, works the exact same as the Location List and Analyses list configuration.
 The available fields are on the left and assigned fields on the right.
-Double-click or use the arrows in the center to assign fields while using the arrows on the right to change the order.
+Double-click or use the

 Click the Save button at the top to store your modifications to the database once completed.